Wilts & Berks Canal: Restoration

-The connection of the canal with the River Thames at Abingdon had been closed by development.
-On 30 August 2006 the Jubilee Junction was opened, providing a new connection with the River Thames further downstream near Culham Lock.
+The connection of the canal with the River Thames at Abingdon had been lost to development.
+A new connection with the river further downstream near Culham Lock was created on 30 August 2006, when Jubilee Junction was completed.
 The cut initially runs for about 150 yd to a winding hole, but will eventually link to the historic route of the canal to the west of Abingdon.
+Final decisions on the route in this area have not been made, pending a decision on whether or not a new water-supply reservoir will be built near Abingdon, which would cover further sections of the original route to the south west of the town.